 Carotenoids are typically colored yellow, orange, or red.
 These colors are responsible for absorbing green/blue light.
 You can think of cartone, which is colored orange, as an example of a carotenoid.
 In fact, it is how carrots get their color.
 Phycobilins are either red or blue, and they can absorb the wavelengths of light outside of blue, red, and orange.
 Examples of organisms employing phycobilins include red algae and cyanobacteria.
 Finally, chlorophylls are the most famous example of pigments for plants, and they are colored green.
 Chlorophylls are able to absorb light in the blue and red wavelengths, and they can be further subdivided into three different classes.
 Chlorophyll can be found in every photosynthesizing plant, and it exists alongside a variant called bacteriochlorophyll which is capable of grabbing light that exists in the infrared spectrum.
 Bacteriochlorophyll is only found in bacteria, as the name implies.

 Differences Between Plant and Animal Cells

-Plant and animal cells both have designated cell structures which are collectively responsible for the production of energy.
-Plant have chloroplasts, while animal cells have a structure known as mitochondria which utilize glucose and oxygen to produce carbon dioxide, water, and energy (as well as heat).
+Plant and animal cells both have designated cell structures that are collectively responsible for the production of energy.
+Plants have chloroplasts, while animal cells have a structure known as mitochondria which utilize glucose and oxygen to produce carbon dioxide, water, and energy (as well as heat).
 It is important to note that plant cells have mitochondria as well, but animal cells do not have chloroplasts.
 However, the mitochondria that are in plants function a little differently from the mitochondria that are found in animal cells.
 The mitochondria in animal cells are used for both aerobic respiration and energy production, while the mitochondria in plant cells are only used to respire.